 842 S. Broadway,

-The theatre’s auditorium, lobby and foyers are matched by its expansive balcony.
-Stunning at every turn, its downstairs wood paneled foyer recalls a more elegant time when going to a movie theater meant going out on the town.
+Today, the theatre’s auditorium, lobby and foyers are matched by its expansive balcony.
+Stunning at every turn, its downstairs wood panelled foyer recalls a more elegant time when going to a movie theatre meant going out on the town.
 Audiences again can thrill to the delights of this most beautiful theatre and listen again to the sounds of the mighty Wurlitzer organ, the only one in Los Angeles still playable in its original location.
 The organ console has now been moved from its orchestra pit elevator and is stored when not in use in a room off stage.

-After a $4 million restoration in 2003, the Orpheum Theatre has reopened as a venue for concerts and legitimate theater and for the Los Angeles Conservancy’s “Last Remaining Seats” classic film series.
+The Orpheum Theatre is a venue for concerts and legitimate theatre and for the Los Angeles Conservancy’s “Last Remaining Seats” classic film series held every summer.

 Just login to your account and subscribe to this theater